 Considerations to note

 Applications are considered on a strictly case by case basis and acceptance of any pet is at our absolutely discretion (and refusal to accept any pet is without penalty to us).
-Applications from pet owners that wish to bring more than one dog or two cats will not be considered.
+Applications from pet owners that wish to bring more than two dogs or two cats will not be considered.

 This pet policy makes provision for Dogs and Cats, any other pets will be considered at the discretion of the management team.
 Only dogs up to a medium size will be considered.
 Applications of any animal listed under the Dangerous Dogs Act 1991 will not be considered.
 You will, at all times, be expected to be a responsible pet owner and keep your pet in accordance with the Animal Welfare Act 2006.
 If we believe that a pet has been neglected or abandoned, we will report it to an appropriate animal welfare organisation.
 Pets will at all times remain your sole responsibility and we owe no duty of care whatsoever to the pets.